outside-docs/career-ladder/senior_engineer.md

 - Manages, contributes, and performs upkeep on unit tests & E2E tests
 - Writes code review feedback that is timely, sought after and respected, and often the source of others’ learning
 - Subject matter expert of 1 or more codebases
+- Owns documentation for complex systems, drives standards for how the team documents services, and ensures technical decisions are well recorded
 - Begins to delegate tasks, or pair programs on tasks for the purpose of knowledge sharing with other engineers

 ## Debugging & Monitoring